Skip to main content

 • Custom ID (customId)

-• Device ID (deviceId) These scheduling parameters influence how models execute on hardware, especially critical in multi-model deployments or multi-core devices.
+• Device ID (deviceId) These scheduling parameters affect how the model runs on hardware, which is especially important in multi-model deployment or on multi-core devices.

 • Structure:

-• Inner SchedParam: Instance of the SchedParam class containing scheduling parameters priority, customId, bpu_cores, and deviceId for the model:
+• Inner SchedParam: Instance of SchedParam class, containing scheduling parameters priority, customId, bpu_cores, and deviceId for that model;

 {